 |All 2021 grant funds must be spent||December 31, 2021|

-Ready to Read Applications are currently open until August 31, 2020.
+Ready to Read Applications are open from July 1st to August 31st of any given year.
 Grant applications are only accepted online.
-For detailed application instructions and for newly established public libraries who need to set up online accounts, please see the Application Guidelines Step by Step.
-You will also find proposed grant amounts, the budget worksheet, and other documents to help you complete your application.
+For detailed application instructions, please see the Application Guidelines Step by Step.

-Youth Services Consultant Greta Bergquist will initially review and recommend applications for approval to the State Library Board.
+Youth Services Consultant Greta Bergquist will initially review and recommend applications for approval to the State Library Board at their Fall meeting.
 Incomplete applications may be returned to libraries for resubmission before October 1st.
-The State Library Board will convene November 6, 2020.
-At this meeting, the Board will approve Ready to Read funding.
-Following the Board meeting, you will receive official notification about your project’s funding status.
-If your project is approved, Ready to Read funds will be distributed before December 31st, 2020.
+The State Library Board convenes in the Fall and will approve Ready to Read projects.

 • Proposed activities support youth achieving the targeted outcome/s.

-• Proposed activities support caregivers achieve the targeted outcome/s.
+• Proposed activities support caregivers achieving the targeted outcome/s.

 • Ways to measure progress toward outcome/s are clearly described and are an accurate way to assess progress.